michaelcoyote/michaelcoyote.github.io/_posts/2014-08-14-on-this-wavelength.md

 ---
 layout: post
-title: "on my wavelength..."
+title: "on this wavelength..."
 description: "speak so that I may see you"
-category:
+category: meta
 tags: [coyote,music,art,politics,tech,food,urbanism]
 ---
 {% include JB/setup %}